In honor of the splashy return of the Cybermen for the Doctor Who season 8 finale, we re-present this article from September of 2013. Enjoy!

 Taking a cue from Alan Moore and Kevin O'Neill's The League of Extraordinary Gentlemen, Big Finish's Legend of the Cybermen sees them invade the Land of Fiction seen in 1968's The Mind Robber.
 Thus, we have Colin Baker's Sixth Doctor teaming up with Second Doctor companions Jamie and Zoe (and other characters who are in the public domain, including Alice Liddell, Captain Nemo, and Count Dracula) to fight the invasion.

 Writer Mike Maddox uses this playset gleefully, revelling in the sheer wrongness of the two concepts meeting and so we have: epic phantasmagoria, delirious battle sequences, a discussion on the importance of the imagination, a chance for the Doctor to explain himself, and the conversion of some childhood favourites...

 Part Where You Realise How Brilliant It Is: “And I was lost to her again.”

-The comic strip had been taking advantage of its budget, going full colour and doing things the TV show could never dream of doing, like destroying outer space and having Daleks fight Spider-Daleks from other dimensions.
+The comic strip had been taking advantage of its budget, going full color and doing things the TV show could never dream of doing, like destroying outer space and having Daleks fight Spider-Daleks from other dimensions.
 Here Martin Geraghty's new design of Cybermen are gaunt, vampiric figures with conversion-tools hidden in their fingertips – impossible to realise on TV.
 There is a lot in these strips, though, that would be echoed on television in years to come.

-While the Cybermen were superseded by the Daleks in Doomsday, here they take their place as the focal point of the finale, both of an arc and of the Eighth Doctor's glorious comic book run.
+While the Cybermen were superseded by the Daleks in "Doomsday," here they take their place as the focal point of the finale, both of an arc and of the Eighth Doctor's glorious comic book run.